 Instructor: Instructor Kathy Hackbarth is well-known and highly respected in the field of book-making.
 She owns her own small company, "Books That Bind" and has also taught art and book-making in the Green Bay School System for over 20 years.
 She is a sought-after instructor and conducts workshops and teaches classes at various studios throughout Wisconsin.
-She also fills her classes both for the Adult Enrichment for Adults Program and the University's Summer Art Studio Camps for middle and high school students from throughout the state.
+She also fills her classes both for the Adult Enrichment for Adults Program and the University's Summer Art Studio Camps for middle

 Materials Fee: $35*